Jewish Community High School of the Bay: Accreditation

-JCHS is accredited by the California Association of Independent Schools and the Western Association of Schools and Colleges.
+JCHS received a full 6-year term of accreditation from the Western Association of Schools and Colleges (WASC) in the spring of 2007.
+The school was re-accredited in 2015 for the full term.

 Professional affiliations

 JCHS staff and faculty are members of the following professional organizations: National Association of Independent Schools (NAIS), California Association of Independent Schools (CAIS), Partnership for Excellence in Jewish Education (PEJE), the Alliance for Jewish Education, the College Board, Secondary School Admission Test Board (SSAT), Bay Area Admissions Directors (BAAD), the National Association for College Admission Counseling (NACAC), the Western Association for College Admission Counseling (WACAC), the American Association of Collegiate Registrars and Admissions Officers (AACRAO), RAVSAK - the Jewish Community Day School Network and the Bay Area Independent Schools College Counselors (BAISCC) Consortium.